Europe, especiallyIs it true that in Germany and other countries they drink beer at room temperature?

 In fact, in Europe, beer is generally served well chilled in a refrigerator.
 In particular, at major breweries and pubs, you can enjoy cold beer just like in Japan, and in the summer, it is common to drink beer chilled in the refrigerator at around 4 degrees, just like in Japan.

-For example, in German beer culture, beer is often stored in cellars.German basements are dry and kept cool, so beer is naturally cooled to the right temperature.
+for exampleIn German beer culture, beer is often stored in cellars.German basements are dry and kept cool, so beer is naturally cooled to the right temperature.
 This means that you can enjoy beer at a "just right temperature, not lukewarm" just by storing it in the basement.
-This is said to be one of the reasons why beer can sometimes feel "lukewarm."

-In other words,In Europe, the culture of not cooling the drink too much is more prevalent than keeping it lukewarm.It can be said that.
+In other words,In Europe, the culture of not cooling it down to ice cold is more prevalent than the culture of not cooling it down to lukewarm.We can say that.

 What kind of beer tastes best when served lukewarm?